AB Commander offers you the option to work with several different folders simultaneously, quickly swithing between them using the tabs:

 Each of the file panels has it own tab bar, where the tabs are displayed.
 The tabs may not be visible initially, because to reduce the screen clatter, AB Commander is initially configured not to show the tabs if only one tab is open for each panel.
 However, you can open an additional tab, by right-clicking on a folder and choosing AB Commander - Open in New Tab command.
 This will cause AB Commander to create a new tab and display the selected folder in that tab.
 It will also make the tab bar for that panel visible automatically.

 If you no longer want to use a tab, right-click on it, and choose Close tab.
+(You can also click the label of the tab with the middle button of the mouse to close it.)
 Or, if you want to keep using only one specific tab, right click on it and choose Close others.
 If only one tab remains open, AB Commander will hide its label as well as the tab bar itself, unless you want change this behavior by using the Options for tabs screen.

 If you've closed a tab accidentally, you can reopen it by right-cliking on the tab bar and choosing Undo close tab from the menu.
 Keep in mind that the ability to undo the closing of a tab is preserved for a short time only, immediately after you clse a tab.
 If you manipulate the tabs after the closing, restoring the closed tab in this way may not be possible, and you would need to open a new tab manually.